hl7au/au-fhir-base/input/pagecontent/generalguidance.md

                 {
                     "system": "http://snomed.info/sct,
                     "version": "http://snomed.info/sct/32506021000036107",
-                    "code": "322236009",
+                    "code": "23628011000036109",
-                    "display": "Paracetamol 500 mg oral tablet"
+                    "display": "paracetamol 500 mg tablet"
                 }
             ],
             "text": "paracetamol 500 mg tablet"
         }
     ~~~

 1. Using the system *plus* the AU extension identifier, *plus* a version denotes using a specific version of SNOMED CT-AU `http://snomed.info/sct/32506021000036107/version/20240531`.
+This might be used for validating a Medicinal Product Unit of Use code from a previous version of SNOMED CT-AU.
 For example:

     ~~~
     "code": {